fioprotocol/fips/fip-1.md

 ### Fees
 Both FIO Domain and FIO Address transfers should each have a new fee type.
 The fee should be high enough to cover possible new account creation.

-## Backwards Compatibility
-### New actions
-*xferdomain* and *xferaddress* are new actions and therefore do not impact existing users
-### New API end points
-*/tranfer_fio_domain* and */tranfer_fio_address* are new end points and therefore do not impact existing users
-### New fees
-*setfeevote* takes an array of fees and is not required for that action to have all possible fees.
-Adding new fees will therefore not break that action.
-### Modification to existing queries
-*get_obt_data*, *get_pending_fio_requests*, and *get_sent_fio_requests* will continue to only return relevant data, so modifications to the SDKs and wallet integrations are not required.

-## Future considerations
-An escrow functionality for domain transfer could be beneficial.
-A new domain transfer action could be created which would allow a domain owner to specify amount and optionally FIO Address of potential buyer.
-When executed the domain would be put in escrow until buyer makes a payment, using unique action, equal to specified amount.
-The domain would then be transferred to buyer and funds to seller.

 ## Implementation
 The following files will be affected during this implementation:
    * fio.address.cpp